Lmy0217/WirelessChannelAI/README_en.md

 - Download [dataset](https://developer.huaweicloud.com/competition/competitions/1000013923/circumstances) and extract the zip file in the folder `data` (now, this folder should contain two folder named 'train_set' and 'test_set' respectively)

-- Run combine and prepocess code in `data` folder
+- Run combine and prepocess code in the `data` folder
   ```bash
   cd data
   python3 comp.py